From Your Pharmacy: What You Need to Know About Coronavirus

 Update from the Alto team, March 17th, 2020:

 As the spread of COVID-19 continues to impact daily routines in the communities we serve, Alto remains open and ready to deliver your medications safely to your door.
 Our pharmacy locations are fully stocked, our couriers are ready, and our pharmacists can assist with coordinating early refills and longer fills to ensure you have access to your medications throughout this period.
-Reach out to our care team at 1 (800) 874-5881 (call/text) or via secure message on our mobile app.
+Reach out to our care team by calling 1 (800) 874-5881 or via secure message on our mobile app.
 Delivery is always free; we're here to help.

 Worried about coronavirus?

 Here’s what our pharmacists want you to know.

 As the news continues to unfold about COVID-19 (also known as coronavirus) and its spread in our communities, you’re likely making preparations for you and your family’s medical needs.

 Our pharmacists are here to help.
 Here are their recommendations for staying healthy, but we also recommend following guidance from the Centers for Disease Control and World Health Organization and checking their sites regularly for updates.

 How it’s transmitted:

 COVID-19 spreads much like the common cold or flu.
 The virus that causes COVID-19 is passed from person to person through close personal contact (things like touching or shaking hands), coughing, sneezing, or touching a surface with the virus on it and then touching your eyes, nose or mouth without washing your hands.